Monterey Bay Aquarium is one of the finest aquaria in the USA.

-However, the sessions get crowded, so you must land up 10 minutes before the start, to get the right spots.
+However, the sessions get crowded, so you must land up 10 minutes before starting to get the right spots.

-After you have seen the Otter exhibit, you can go to the stairs to reach the Outer Bay area.
+After seeing the Otter exhibit, you can go to the stairs to reach the Outer Bay area.

-The Aquarium has two floors which are not continuous.
+The Aquarium has two floors that are not continuous.

 So, after going up the stairs, go left and head downstairs to witness the Outer Bay tanks.

-There are no railings which allow you to go right to the glass, which the kids seem to love.
+There are no railings that allow you to go right to the glass, which the kids seem to love.

 The Touch Pool is an exciting exhibit where you will get the opportunity to feel some of the marine creatures.